gary9204/StuckFactsheet/doc/source/guide/devel_notes.rst

 Using model-view-control structure and layering adds overhead to the project that may not be needed.
 However, the primary purpose of the application is to explore techniques and tools.
-Practice will show the benefits and costs of these techniques more clearly than simply reading about them.
+Practice will show the benefits and costs of these techniques more clearly than only reading about them.

 Feedback Strategies